 Reverend Adam Janes

 Adams the pastor of Othello Christian Church in Othello, WA.
 Prior to this call he served as pastor of First Christian Church in Dover, TN.
 He is a 2000 graduate of Northwest Christian University in Eugene, OR with a degree in music ministry and received the MDiv degree from Emmanuel Christian Seminary in 2007.
 Prior to coming to Dover he served churches in Oregon and Virginia.
 Adam is married to his wife, Tina and they have four sons.

 Reverend Jennifer Mills-Knutsen

-The Reverend Jennifer Mills-Knutsen came to St. Luke's United Church of Christ in Jeffersonville, IN, in November 2005.
+The Reverend Jennifer Mills-Knutsen is currently serving as the Senior Ministry of the American International Church in London, England.
 As a pastor, Rev. Jennifer is passionate about making the stories of the Bible come alive in modern times, helping people understand how Jesus' life and ministry is Good News for their daily lives.
 In her preaching, teaching, pastoral care and church leadership, she strives to bring the biblical story to life.

 Originally a native of Virginia Beach, Virginia, Jennifer has been married to her husband Josh since 1997, and they have a son, Benjamin Karl, born in 2007.

 Janet A. Long just celebrated her 32th anniversary as senior pastor of Washington Avenue Christian Church, Elyria, Ohio.
 She is a graduate of Bethany College, Brite Divinity School of Texas Christian University, and was awarded an honorary Doctor of Divinity by Bethany College in 1996.